TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/_index.md

 ## {{% tts %}}

-{{% tts %}} an enterprise grade LoRaWAN server (that includes both the Network Server and Application Server functions mentioned above).
+{{% tts %}} is an enterprise grade LoRaWAN server (that includes both the Network Server and Application Server functions mentioned above).
 In addition, {{% tts %}} contains services and tools to securely manage millions of LoRaWAN devices in production.

 {{% tts %}} offers the following options for LoRaWAN deployments in production.

 - The quickest way to get started with LoRaWAN is to sign up to [{{% tts %}} Cloud]({{< relref "cloud" >}}) a fully-managed SLA-backed cloud subscription.
 By using {{% tts %}} Cloud, you can focus on scaling your LoRaWAN deployments while leaving the complexity of managing a production LoRaWAN Network Server to us.
 The Things Stack Cloud offers a [free discovery tier](https://www.thethingsindustries.com/stack/plans/) to get started and is the recommended option for most new users.

 - Alternatively, if you prefer to take on the responsibility of installing and maintaining {{% tts %}} in addition to managing your LoRaWAN device fleet, {{% tts %}} is available to be [installed on your own hardware or cloud infrastructure]({{< relref "setup" >}}).

 For simple community projects and local testing, there are a few options.